Academix1/Python_cursor/Index.md

   - Building multi-turn conversations to refine solutions
 - **AI Assistance**: Getting help with logical implementations via Cmd+K
 - **Code Reading**: Tracing execution paths in programmatic logic
+- **Debugger Skills**:
+  - Using conditional breakpoints
+  - Stepping over, into, and out of functions
+  - Tracking loop iterations and conditional branches
 - **Project**: Build categorization and filtering for stored content with complex criteria
 - **Confidence Building**: "I can implement decision-making logic to solve real problems"